➤ Request more information

-The TAMIU online Master of Business Administration in Criminal Justice gives you a broad-based business education with criminal justice expertise.
+Master of Business Administration in Criminal Justice Online

 Program Overview

 Expand your business knowledge and open your career to rewarding opportunities with a TAMIU online Master of Business Administration in Criminal Justice degree.
-This unique 100% online MBA program blends a broad-based understanding of business operations to help qualify you for private and public sector management roles, as well as criminal justice-relevant expertise in legal issues, white-collar crime and cybercrime.
+This unique 100% online MBA program blends a broad-based understanding of business operations to help qualify you for private and public sector management roles, as well as criminal justice-relevant expertise in legal issues.

 This AACSB-accredited online criminal justice MBA degree can give you critical training and education if you would like to enter or advance in the criminal justice field.
 You will gain valuable management acumen such as organizational behavior, finance, and decision-making.
 Our comprehensive curriculum includes courses on policy, criminal justice leadership, and more.